How To Create A To Do List In WordPress

 Click on the ‘Shortcodes’ menu entry to access the Shortcode Documentation section …

-This section explains different ways to configure and use shortcodes for displaying lists and checklists on your pages and posts.
+This documentation section explains different ways to configure and use shortcodes for displaying lists and checklists on your content.

 Once you know what information you would like to display on your site, create a new page or post and either type or paste the short code into the content area …

-Publish your post or page and you should see the list showing in the location where you have added the short code …
+After publishing your post or page, you will see the list displayed in the location where you have inserted the shortcode …

 Congratulations!
-Now you can add to-do lists in WordPress.
+Now you know how to create and add to-do lists in WordPress.